-Based on the data for continuing non-seasonal Active participants in the sample who worked 500 or more hours in each of the last two years, the Plan's hourly contribution rates for "continuing" Non-Seasonals increased an average of 9.0%.
-Aggregate contributions decreased by 6.4% during 2009.
-When the data are analyzed by broad contribution rate groupings, the average increase for groups with hourly rates \$2.00 and below was 7.2% while the average increase was 11.0% for rate groups between \$2.00 and \$4.00, and 8.5% for rate groups over \$4.00.
+• Based on the data for continuing non-seasonal Active participants in the sample who worked 500 or more hours in each of the last two years, the Plan's hourly contribution rates for "continuing" Non-Seasonals increased an average of 9.8%.
+When the data are analyzed by broad contribution rate groupings, the average increase for groups with hourly rates \$2.00 and below was 7.6% while the average increase was 9.2% for rate groups between \$2.00 and \$4.00, and 12.4% for rate groups over \$4.00.
 The higher contribution rate groups generally have longer service and older age characteristics than the lower rate groups, and they are becoming a larger portion of the total population.
-Table 2010-2 presents substantial statistical data on rate increases during the most recent four Plan Years.
+Table 2011-2 presents substantial statistical data on rate increases during the most recent four Plan years.